“Physics is the liberal arts education for a technological society.”—Joseph Pimbley

 Participation in research and proficiency in the main subject areas of physics are the twin goals of the physics program.
 The major program is designed to develop competency in quantum theory, electromagnetism and optics, thermodynamics and statistical mechanics, classical dynamics, and condensed-matter physics.
 Preparation in mathematical and computational methods is an integral part of the program.

 Each semester, opportunities exist to serve as a teaching apprentice, course assistant, or department assistant in one of the introductory or intermediate-level courses.
 Many physics majors have found that this is a stimulating way to learn more about the fundamentals of the discipline and how to teach them.
-The Cady Lounge in the department serves as a focus for the major by providing a place where students can study and talk physics.
+The Cady Lounge in the department serves as a focus for the major by providing a place where students can study and discuss physics.
 There is also a study room where students in the introductory courses can come to get help and to work together.
 Students are encouraged to attend the weekly colloquium series and to participate in the weekly research seminars in atomic and molecular physics, chemical physics, condensed-matter physics, and theory.
 The Society of Physics Students is also a great resource for sharing ideas and questions with like-minded students.

-The Physics Department offers two two-semester survey courses covering many of the main subject areas of physics (mechanics, electromagnetism and optics, thermodynamics, and kinetic theory), PHYS111/112 (no calculus) and PHYS113/116 (calculus).
-Laboratory courses, PHYS121/122/123/124 are also offered.
+The Physics Department offers two two-semester survey courses covering many of the main subject areas of physics (mechanics, electromagnetism and optics, thermodynamics, and kinetic theory), PHYS111/PHYS112 (no calculus) and PHYS113/PHYS116 (calculus).
+Associated laboratory courses, PHYS121/PHYS122/PHYS123/PHYS124 are also offered.
 Either of these two-semester course sequences (with the lab) should satisfy the physics requirement for admission to most schools of medicine, dentistry, or architecture, but occasionally schools require the calculus-based series, so attention to these details is necessary.

 The appropriate course for students considering a physics major depends primarily on their preparation.
-There are three common tracks beginning in the fall semester.
+There are four common gateways into the major beginning in the fall semester.

-- General Physics I (PHYS113) is a calculus-based introductory mechanics course requiring one semester of calculus, taken in either secondary school or in college, at about the level of MATH121.
+- PHYS113 is a calculus-based introductory mechanics course requiring one semester of calculus, taken in either secondary school or in college, at about the level of MATH121.
 A student who has had no calculus is advised to take calculus during the first year, then PHYS113 in the first semester of the sophomore year.

-- Students who have had a strong preparation in physics and calculus may take PHYS215 Special Relativity and PHYS217 Chaos.
-These two half-credit courses are offered sequentially in two halves of the fall semester but are not sequential in content.
-They are intended for majors but are available to first-year or other students who have had both integral and differential calculus at about the level of MATH121/122 and a solid course in mechanics with calculus at the level of PHYS113.
+- Students who have had a strong preparation in physics and calculus may take PHYS219.This course is intended for majors but is available to first-year or other students who have had both integral and differential calculus at about the level of MATH121/MATH122 and a solid course in mechanics with calculus at the level of PHYS113.

-- Students from both of the above tracks merge into the electricity and magnetism course of PHYS116 General Physics II in the spring.
+- Students from both of the above gateways merge into the electricity and magnetism course of PHYS116 in the spring.
 Students intending to major in physics should complete either track no later than the end of their sophomore year and preferably by the end of their first year.

-- Exceptionally well-prepared students may begin with PHYS213 Waves and Oscillations.
+- Exceptionally well-prepared students may begin with PHYS213.
 Students who feel that they fall into this category should consult with a member of the physics faculty.

-To major in physics, you must complete PHYS116no later than the end of your sophomore year; if you can complete it by the end of your first year, it will give you more flexibility to construct your major.
-You should also have completed MATH121, 122, and 221 by the end of the sophomore year.
-It is desirable for those who are considering graduate work in physics, or who wish to pursue an intensive major, also to complete PHYS213 and 214 by the end of the sophomore year.
+To major in physics, you must complete PHYS116 no later than the end of your sophomore year; if you can complete it by the end of your first year, it will give you more flexibility to construct your major.
+You should also have completed MATH121, MATH122, MATH221, and MATH222 by the end of your sophomore year.
+It is desirable for those students who are considering graduate work in physics or those who wish to pursue an intensive major to also complete PHYS213 and PHYS214 by the end of the sophomore year.
 You should note that a few of the advanced courses may not be offered every year, and you should plan your program of study accordingly.

 To fulfill the major in physics, a student must complete the following:

-- Students planning graduate study in physics should take a minimum of 14 credits, at the 200 level or higher, in physics, mathematics, and computer science.
-PHYS215, 313, 315 and 358 are essential.
+- Students planning graduate study in physics should take a minimum of 14 credits at the 200 level or higher in physics, mathematics, and computer science.
+PHYS313, PHYS315, and PHYS358 are essential.
 In addition, the department strongly recommends MATH222, MATH226, PHYS565, and MATH229.
 Graduate physics courses may be elected with permission, and experience in computer programming is also extremely valuable.

-The Physics Department encourages study abroad for majors since it allows our physics majors to play an active part as citizens of the world scientific community.
+The Physics Department encourages study abroad for majors because it allows our physics majors to play an active part as citizens of the world scientific community.
 As with any major, careful planning is needed to be sure that requirements for the major are fulfilled, and sophomores intending to declare a physics major are strongly urged to study these requirements for the major so that they can determine the optimum semester to study abroad.
-At Wesleyan we believe that the best study-abroad experience will include work done in the major, since this provides the student with a natural community of fellow students with shared interests and background and greatly facilitates the process of cultural integration.
-Physics majors are thus urged to consider direct enrollment in a university abroad where they can take courses related to their major interests.
+At Wesleyan, we believe that the best study-abroad experience will include work done in the major, because this provides the student with a natural community of fellow students with shared interests and backgrounds and greatly facilitates the process of cultural integration.
+Physics majors are thus urged to consider direct enrollment in a university abroad, where they can take courses related to their major interests.